-Although every effort has been made has been made to ensure short calculation times, including the use of dedicated GPGPU cloud-computing, the use of highly sophisticated acoustic modelling in the new version of Space Optimisation, available through your Linn account, means optimisations will take longer to calculate than earlier versions of Space Optimisation, previously available through Linn Konfig.
-This calculation time will depend on your room and speakers, with large rooms containing multiple speakers taking longer to calculate than small rooms containing few speakers; optimisation calculations may take anywhere between four and twenty minutes, with a typical optimisation calculation taking around five minutes.
+Due to the use of highly sophisticated acoustic modelling in the new version of Space Optimisation, available through your Linn account, optimisations may take slightly longer to calculate than earlier versions of Space Optimisation, previously available through Linn Konfig; this calculation time will depend on your room and speakers, with large rooms containing multiple speakers taking longer to calculate than small rooms containing few speakers.

-However, the benefits of the new version of Space Optimisation over earlier versions, as outlined in §1.2.1 and §1.2.2, massively outweigh this increase in calculation time.
+However, the benefits of the new version of Space Optimisation, outlined in §1.2.1 and §1.2.2, massively outweigh this slight increase in calculation time.